Login to Complete A Submission or to Access Judging Panel

 WHO CAN PARTICIPATE

-Any student enrolled in a public middle or high school in one of the following five cities is eligible to submit a game: New York City, Los Angeles, Pittsburgh, Atlanta (and the greater metro area) and Detroit (and the greater metro area).
+Any student enrolled in a public middle or high school in one of the following four cities is eligible to submit a game: New York City, Los Angeles, and the greater metro areas of Atlanta and Detroit.

-- Students under 18 must have the consent of a parent, teacher or guardian to submit a game to the competition.
-Students will be asked to provide contact information (email and phone number) for this individual on the submission form.
+Students under 18 must have the consent of a parent, teacher or guardian to submit a game to the competition.
+Contact information (email and phone number) for this individual must be included on the submission form.

-- Applicants in NYC, LA and Pittsburgh may submit one game per theme category (regardless of whether they are working alone or in a team).
+Applicants may submit one game per theme category (either as an individual or as part of a team).

-- Educators at NYC, LA, Pittsburgh, Detroit and Atlanta public schools are eligible to submit a game to the competition on their students’ behalf.
+Educators may submit a game to the competition on their students’ behalf.

 WORKING IN TEAMS

-Each team member must satisfy the eligibility requirements, which includes being able to provide proof of parent/guardian permission upon request.
+Each team member must satisfy the eligibility requirements, which includes being able to provide a working email and proof of parent/guardian permission upon request.

 If anyone on the team is under age 13, the Team Leader must be an adult.